lets-try-solar/enverbridge/README.md

 # Enverbridge stats collector [Lets-try-Solar][Lts]

-get_solar.pl is a script to collect stats from the Envertec portal.
+get_solar.pl is a script to collect stats from the Envertec portal and will push these metrics into a InfluxDB.

 # Setup